tiaradwim1306/100daysofcloud/Journey/010/Readme.md

 - Types of Storage Gateways: File Gateways,Gateway Volumes,Tape Gateways

 ## practice :
-- create basket and try to upload file or create folder
+- create bucket and try to upload file or create folder
 - create a bucket policy with the aws policy generator and make sure our files are accessible on the internet
 - create static website hosting and make sure we can access our website
-- create a bucket version, and we can see the changes when we upload the same file
+- enable bucket versioning, and we can see the changes when we upload the same file and make sure we can also go back to the previous version quickly
-- create a replication rule from the bucket that we have created and make sure every time we upload a file in the original bucket, the replica will immediately copy it
+- create a replication rule from the bucket that we have created and make sure every time we upload a file in the original bucket, the replica bucket will copy it immediately

 ## Social Proof